-The following story is one of twelve short stories and novellas included in my book Rolling The Bones: 12 Tales of Life, Death, Loss, & Redemption, which is available online in trade paperback (490 pgs) from CreateSpace, Amazon, Barnes & Noble, Walmart, Books-A-Million, IndieBound, and Abebooks, and is also now available in digital format for e-readers.
+The following story is one of twelve short stories and novellas included in my book Rolling The Bones: 12 Tales of Life, Death, Loss, & Redemption, which is available online in trade paperback from Amazon, Barnes & Noble, Walmart, Books-A-Million, IndieBound, and Abebooks, and is also now available in digital format for e-readers.

 I hope you enjoy it:

 “Fear no shadows, least of all that great spectre of personal